Abandoned & Little-Known Airfields:

 a guy from Amazon stopped by thinking I was with the property developers.

-An undated (pre-2007) photo of the former Air Service hangar which remains at the site of Bellanca Field.
+An undated (pre-2007) photo looking northeast at the former Air Service hangar which remains at the site of Bellanca Field.

 A circa 2006 aerial view looking north at the former Air Service hangar which remains on the north side of the former Bellanca Field.